 How much is a Drop-In yoga class in London?

 Like memberships, the price of a Drop-In yoga class varies significantly.

-Hot yoga classes tend to be slightly more expensive than regular classes, and it is important to note if the class is 1 hour or an alternative duration – the price usually changes accordingly.
+Hot yoga classes tend to be slightly more expensive than regular classes.
+It is also important to note if the class is 1 hour or an alternative duration as the price usually changes accordingly.

 This included a couple of specialist yoga studios though, with a higher than normal rate, so removing these from the calculations gave an average of closer to £13.00.

 Most Drop-In classes though, were priced between £10 and £15.
 The cheapest of those included in our calculations was £7.00.